ihmeuw/vivarium_research/docs/source/gbd2019_models/hemoglobin_anemia_and_iron_deficiency/risk_effects/index.rst

 Assumptions and limitations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- This modeling strategy assumes that maternal hemorrhage case fatal is not assoicated with hemoglobin level.
+- This modeling strategy assumes that maternal hemorrhage case fatality rate is not associated with hemoglobin level.
 - We are limited in our use of a dichotomous exposure for hemoglobin.
 There are suspected differences in maternal hemoglobin risk by hemoglobin levels above 70, although we are limited by data quality to inform this relationship.

 References